tstout/sys-loader/README.md

 This composition of dependencies is a tenet of cli-deps.
 Simple, powerful, interesting.
 The clojure way.
 The term service here is abstract.
 It is not meant to imply a web service accepting http requests.
 It could be this, but not necessarily.
 Each dependency listed after the sys-loader alias given above, contains a plugin.edn resource file containing the init function needed to initialize the component.
 The EDN file can also contain a list of dependencies.
 The sys-loader implementation will do a topological sort to invoke the init functions in the appropriate order.
 The cli-deps tooling can be combined with other compatible tools such as [depstar](https://github.com/seancorfield/depstar) to create uberjars for convenient deployment which does not require cli-deps at runtime.
-## IPC
+## REPL
-A socket API may evolve to send control and status requests to the sys-loader jvm.
-However, for starters, a simpler memory-mapped file supported by NIO is likely sufficient.
-This will support A CLI to send commands to the loader.
-A CLI will be the primary user interface.
-Spinning up a webserver to provide a UI might be a little heavy-weight.

-A REPL connection could suffice for this functionality as well. nRepl is nice, but perhaps initially prepl (built-in) should be used to avoid dependencies.
+A [prepl](https://clojuredocs.org/clojure.core.server/prepl) server is started on port 8000. nRepl is nice, but perhaps initially prepl (built-in) should be used to avoid dependencies.
 Look here for more info: https://oli.me.uk/clojure-socket-prepl-cookbook/

 ## Lifecycle
 Lifecycles for a plugin could be useful.
 More thought is needed on this.
 Restarting the entire process is likely good enough for now.
 Supporting a lifecycle can complicate things.

 ## Logging
 Leaning towards [timbre](https://github.com/ptaoussanis/timbre).
-Storing logs in a DB is useful.
-By default logs will be written to H2.
+Storing logs in a database is useful.
+By default logs are written to an H2 database.

+## Database
+An H2 server is provided.
+Most apps/services I have in mind will need several modules/plugins: DB, Logging, pub/sub,  and scheduling.
+Consider supporting command line options to sys-loader to exclude baked-in modules/plugins from being loaded.
+The exclusion options are probably not needed.
+If the module is not listed in any dependency, then it won’t be started.

+# TODO
 ## Monitoring
 Is JMX sufficient for the beginning?
 Save this for nice to have, but not necessary.

-## Configuration
-H2 Server will provide access to per module/plugin configuration.
-Each module/plugin will have an EDN blob.
-Each module’s config will be loaded at startup, and provided to the module's init function.
-This will allow config editing using any SQL client.
-Functions can also be provided via REPL to update configuration.
-No hot-reload in the beginning.
-A module/plugin’s init function can return a map containing any resource handles that might be needed by its dependents.
-The configuration provided to the init function will be enriched with any dependent handle information, such as DB connections.
-Plugin/module edn config file can contain an optional map of configuration items.
-This will be used to seed the initial values stored in the DB.
-_Update_ Upong further reflection, leave config out of this for now.

-Storing config in git repo might be useful here as well?

 ## Scheduling
 Consider providing a standard scheduler perhaps based on chime.
 This has been working well for years now in [fin-kratzen](https://github.com/tstout/fin-kratzen).

-## Database
-An H2 server is provided.
-Currently used to store logs.
-Most apps/services I have in mind will need several modules/plugins: DB, Logging, pub/sub,  and scheduling.
-Consider supporting command line options to sys-loader to exclude baked-in modules/plugins from being loaded.
-The exclusion options are probably not needed.
-If the module is not listed in any dependency, then it won’t be started.